Knowledge base

 • Having the DNS zone with Infomaniak is useful if your domain name is registered elsewhere (third-party provider/registrar) and you want to easily link this domain with Infomaniak products.

-• Indeed, it is not enough to own a site domain.xyz with Infomaniak and to indicate the 2 DNS addresses of Infomaniak with the domain name registrar (if it is not Infomaniak) for the site to be displayed when you type domain.xyz in a browser.
+• Indeed, it is not enough to own a site domain.xyz with Infomaniak and to indicate the 2 Infomaniak DNS addresses with the domain name registrar (if it is not Infomaniak) for the site to display when you type domain.xyz in a browser.

 • You must add a DNS zone in the same place as the hosting to make the site work easily.